zhangskills/documentation/resources/howtos/search_bar_for_docs.md

 And you are probably wanting the same for your own documentation!

-This tutorial aims to explain in detail the required steps to set up a relevant and powerful search bar in your documentation with MeiliSearch 🚀
+This tutorial will guide you through the step of building a relevant and powerful search bar for your documentation 🚀

 1. [Run a MeiliSearch Instance](#run-a-meilisearch-instance)
 2. [Scrap your content](#scrap-your-content)